saurabhbiswas/React-Redux-Saga/README.md

         - Container 2
             - On clicking of customer row in container 1, list of customer’s address should be listed (customer may have 0 or more addresses assigned to him)

-    - API (Optional) – Use mock APIs
+    - API (Optional) – Used mocked APIs
-        - endpoint to fetch customer info, given customer id
+        - endpoint to fetch customer list with info
-        - endpoint to fetch all customer addresses given customer id
+        - endpoint to fetch all customer addresses for a given customer id

-    - Database (Optional) [Not required if using mock APIs]
-        - Store customer and address data in a database.
-Prepopulate customers data in the database with seed data.

-Tech choices:

 - UI
     - react